SimoneNegro/UPO_Web_project/README.md

 After that, run `server.js` and that's it.
 You can run this file with terminal to by digit `node server`.

+Note: "I have created a test database.
+User emails are visible to everyone, while the passwords are the same for all users and it is: 11111.

 ## How to move inside the project

 The main folder contains: